What You Can Do With a Master’s in Healthcare Management Degree

 An MPA degree can prepare you for a leadership career in the nonprofit, government or private sectors.
 Earning your MPA in healthcare management at GCU can demonstrate your commitment to ethical practices and effective leadership.
 Some of the careers that may be related to this degree include:

 - Director of public health programs

-- Health care executive
+- Healthcare executive

 - Regional medical director

-- Regulatory affairs manager
+- Regulatory affairs manager/legislator

-* Please note that this list may contain programs that are not presently offered as program availability may vary depending on class size, enrollment and other contributing factors.
-If you are interested in a program listed herein please first contact your University Counselor for the most current information regarding availability of the program.
+* Please note that this list may contain programs and courses not presently offered, as availability may vary depending on class size, enrollment and other contributing factors.
+If you are interested in a program or course listed herein please first contact your University Counselor for the most current information regarding availability.

 * Please refer to the Academic Catalog for more information.
-Program subject to change.
+Programs or courses subject to change.